 - Eating grass more than usual

-There are three broad approaches, and which one fits your Shepherd depends on what’s actually going on.
+There are three broad approaches, and which one fits depends on what’s actually going on.

-Easily digestible formulas with probiotic support work best for Shepherds whose gut is generally reactive but not allergic to a specific ingredient.
+Easily digestible formulas with probiotic support work best when the gut is generally reactive but not allergic to a specific ingredient.
 These foods use highly digestible proteins (often salmon or fish-based), include live probiotics or prebiotic fiber, and avoid the most common irritants.
 They assume the issue is digestive efficiency rather than a specific trigger.

 Limited ingredient diets strip the ingredient list down to minimize variables.
 These are useful when you suspect a particular protein or grain is causing the problem.
-Single-protein formulas with short ingredient lists help you identify what your Shepherd can and can’t handle.
+Single-protein formulas with short ingredient lists help you identify what your dog can and can’t handle.
+If this is the route you’re heading down, our LID guide for German Shepherds covers the 5 formulas worth considering.

 A reasonable progression: start with an easily digestible formula.
 If symptoms don’t improve after four to six weeks of consistent feeding, move to a limited ingredient diet.
 If that doesn’t work either, it’s time for a vet conversation about elimination diets or further testing.